 The classics are Apple Mail, Thunderbird, Evolution etc. The rule for all mail clients is everyone hates them all and no-one has improved substantially over the interface designs on the 90s.
 Nonetheless all the mediocre options are… there.
 Somehow still with bugs despite their minimal innovation.
 Apple Mail is at least well-integrated into the OS if you use macOS.

-Note that google mail has obviously done some UX innovation, but I’m not happy with their owning too much info about me, so I will ignore their mail client.
-It is dead to me.
+Note that google mail has obviously done some UX innovation, but I’m not happy with their owning too much info about me, so their email client is dead to me.
 Shameless clones of the google email experience are of interest, however.

 Also, since I work on macOS, iOs and Linux, I focus on clients that run on those.

 tl;dr: Thunderbird is OK but it does not spark joy.

 Thunderbird is the classic Mozilla-backed mail client that I’ve always found aesthetically grating.
 However, it works flexibly across every mail server I have tried, so it is worth weathering the quirks.
-Thunderbird even gets CardDAV support and hence contact syncing via plugins, and stories it in its own cross-platform thunderbird database.
+Thunderbird even gets CardDAV support and hence contact syncing via plugins, and stores the data in its own cross-platform thunderbird database.

 The weird foibles are many.
 For example, search for messages is confusing.
 There are two boxes, filter and search, with an obscure relationship.
 What is the difference between filter and search?

 The default search is ordered by something called “relevance” which seems in practice to mean “first please show me some arbitrary irrelevant email from last year”.
-I guess that could mean that it is truly a search by relevance, just in the opposite-to-useful-order.
+I guess that could mean that it is truly a search ordered by relevance, just in the opposite-to-useful-order.
 Or that the language model is bad.

 There are other minor irritations to numerous to recount really, but all survivable.
 This is a completely functional mail client which handles all the oddball requirements of my various servers without breaking a sweat, if it nonetheless fails to spark joy.